 There are also rowboats and kayaks for hire if you want to explore the lake itself.

-Marymere Falls is a popular trail for families to take from here.
-It is flat for the most part with only a short uphill at the end to view the falls.
+Marymere Falls trail is popular for families to take from here.
+It is flat for the most part with the only elevation gain at the end to view the falls.
 Plentiful picnic grounds here make it an idea lunch stop.
 This area is very popular into the fall too as one of the state’s top fall foliage spots!

 Next up, drive onward to Sol Duc.
 If you’re interested in taking a dip in the hot springs, they’re open daily from 9:00AM to 8:00PM.
 Do be warned, the springs are mother nature at work, so they come with their own, ah, unique smell!
 This may put some reluctant bathers completely off but certainly a unique experience!

 Alternatively, the Sol Duc Falls are another moderate hiking option at the end of this road that most little legs should be able to tackle.
 You can head to Salmon Cascades and turn back if they’re struggling or all the way to the impressive falls.

 NB – since COVID the hot spring works on a timed basis only, you must come in person, first come first served on a daily basis.
 Pool access fees are $15 for adults, $12 for children ages 4-12 and $12 for seniors over 62 years old.

 Spend the night either back at Sol Duc campgrounds or the Sol Duc Resort, Lake Crescent or double back to Port Angeles.
 Alternatively, head onward to your next adventure along the coast.

 In the summer months you can still easily squeeze in a sunset trip to the beach by evening on Day 2 then stay overnight in Forks.

 Day 3 – Olympic National Park Itinerary